Mira0507/squidpy_masking/README.md

 # squidpy_masking

-This repository is designed to demonstrate fluorescence image segmentation for Visium analysis using the
+This repository is designed to demonstrate fluorescence image masking for Visium analysis using the
 [squidpy (Palla, Spitzer et al., 2022)](https://www.nature.com/articles/s41592-021-01358-2) package in Python.